 The story behind that one is easy, short and funny at the same time.
 Well, the owner found that one in Limerick in a Pub to be more specific.
 And somehow he was so fascinated that he bought it from the Pub owner.
 Ever since it stays in his front garden overlooking Gweebarra Bay.

 Following the road, you will come to Ardara, where a couple of possibilities to visit can be found.
 The Assaranca Waterfall, the Maghera Beach, and Caves or the Deserted Village in Port.
-As far as I heard, all of them are a great opportunity to find natural wonders, ancient cultures, and history or just a beautiful and picturesque beaches.
+As far as I heard, all of them are an excellent opportunity to find natural wonders, ancient cultures, and history or just beautiful and picturesque beaches.

 I choose to head into the mountains.
 The Glengesh Pass is also known as the Donegal Pass and is part of a road that connects Glencolmcille to Ardara.
 This route is just stunning with its panoramic views.
 Approximately 24 kilometers of a narrow and windy road with hairpin bends, old cottages, farms and Sheep alongside the route.
 Glengesh is one of two glaciated valleys that carve this area.

-“This breathtaking route is not the main route to Ardara but it is definitely a route you will remember for a long time.” (www.irishtourism.com/scenic-attractions-in-ireland/glengesh-pass/)
+“This breathtaking route is not the main route to Ardara, but it is a route you will remember for a long time.” (www.irishtourism.com/scenic-attractions-in-ireland/glengesh-pass/)

 I could not say it better.
 I stopped a few times alongside the road just to wonder and of course, to take photos, too.